nasa/ziggy/doc/user-manual/log-files.md

 logs$
 ```

-Every task has logs with the usual nomenclature of instance number, task number, and module name separated by hyphens.
+Every task has logs with the usual nomenclature of instance number, task number, and node name separated by hyphens.
 Note that most tasks have 2 log files: the first ends in `-0.log`; the second, `-2.log`.
 The thing to understand is that the logs from task execution are numbered in order.
 Thus, `1-2-permuter.0-0.log` is the first log file for `1-2-permuter`, which is the marshaling log, while `1-2-permuter.0-2.log` is the third log file, for persisting.

 So where is `1-2-permuter.0-1.log`, and what does it cover?
 That's the log file for the step that comes between marshaling and persisting, which is algorithm execution, and that file is in ...